itsrichieryan/resume/README.md

 # Richie Ryan's Resume

 ## Summary
-A full stack developer with 5 years of professional experience and various big projects under his belt.
+A full stack developer with 7 years of professional experience and various big projects under his belt.
 Passionate on crafting maintainable, expandable, clean and reusable code.

 ## Professional Experience
 ### Scopic (Full Remote)
 #### Senior Developer | Nov 2019 - Present
 ---
+### Scopic - NextJS administration webapp
+#### Full Stack Developer | Nov 2024 - Present
+* Building a very strict typechecked NextJS app using Prisma-Zod-Typescript
+* Handled registration form and flow with 3rd party services integration for identity verification and contract signing.
+* Brainstorm and implemented new UI design to match client needs.
+---
 ### Scopic - Call Center Application
-#### Front End React Developer | Nov 2022 - Present
+#### Full Stack Developer | Nov 2022 - Present
-* Building a highly responsive React Web App that allows operators to flawlessly switch between calls.
+* Building a highly responsive and well optimized React Web App that allows operators to flawlessly switch between calls.
 * Using websocket for connection between FE and BE.
 * Using Twilio for VoIP.
-* Occasionally works on BE to improve performance and resolve bugs.
+* Upgraded BE service to improve scalability and handle concurrency well.
+* Build a backup service to avoid db outage.
 ---
 ### Scopic - Internal Project Estimation Webapp
 #### Tech Lead | Jul 2022 - Present